asozza/stece/lobster/README.md

 ## Overview

-"Load Balancing Script for ec-earth4" (LOBSTER) is a suite for evaluation of simulation performance of EC-Earth4.
+"LOad Balancing ScripT for Ec-earth fouR" (LOBSTER) is a suite for the evaluation of simulation performance in EC-Earth4.

 ## Documentation

-files needed:
+Files needed:

 - [ ]  `NODE.001_01`
 - [ ]  `leginfo.yml`